HomeResources

 Keep your employees safe and financially secure when disaster strikes Under IRS Code Section 139, a Qualified Disaster Relief (QDR) account gives employers the ability to reimburse their employees for disaster-related expenses resulting from COVID-19 on a pre-tax basis.
 Employers may make payments to cover the increased per-employee costs such as: Personal, family, living or funeral expenses…

-If you have a Flexible Spending Account (FSA) or a Health Reimbursement Account (HRA), it’s likely you’ve received an email requesting a receipt for a purchase you made – even for an expense that was perfectly eligible.
-You may be asking yourself, “Why was my card approved but now you want me to prove my…
+If you have a Flexible Spending Account (FSA) or a Health Reimbursement Account (HRA), you may have received an email requesting a receipt for a purchase you made – even for an expense that was perfectly eligible.
+You might be wondering why your card was initially approved and then after your purchase you’re asked to…

 You’ve seen this movie a thousand times.
 There’s only a handful of weeks left in the plan year, and unless your employer offers an FSA rollover, you’re rushing to use any money you still have in your Flexible Spending Account (FSA) or it will be forfeited.
 If you’re like the 44% of people surveyed who…